 International University destinations

-Alastair Summers, Vice Principal Academic expressed his delight at the results.
-“What pleases me most is that the outcomes are so positive at all levels of ability.
-Our students aim high and the IB Diploma helps them to develop themselves both academically and as well-rounded internationally minded young men and women, ready to face the global challenges and opportunities that lie ahead.”
+Alastair Summers, Vice-Principal Academic expressed his delight at the results.
+“This was a year without parallel, where our students were denied the chance to sit their final examinations.
+They showed great fortitude and resilience under the most challenging of circumstances and there is no doubt they deserve the excellent outcomes we have seen today.
+Our students aim high and the IB Diploma helps them to develop themselves both academically and as well-rounded internationally-minded young women and men, ready to face the global challenges and opportunities that lie ahead.”

 Please note that the above information is correct at the time of writing.
 Results may change as a result of re-marking and university choices are subject to change.